 I want to focus on enjoying the holidays and not slowing down for anything.
 I don't want something unexpected to keep me from getting the most joy out of my favorite time of year with my favorite people.

 There is so much that has to be done this time of year.
 It almost seems like more takes place in just a few short weeks than the rest of the year combined.
 There's food shopping, meal planning, meal prep, cookie baking and exchanges, work and school parties, family photos, charitable giving, Christmas shopping and wrapping, gift giving, and for us, birthdays.
 There's no possibility that a mom could get anywhere near bored this time of year.

 Even with intense preparation, each year it seems like something unexpected comes up.
 Not just during the holidays but all year long.
 But you mourn a little bit for control and joy lost when it happens during the holidays.
-If there’s anything that’s stuck out to me from my short eight years as a mom, it’s expect the unexpected.
+If there's anything that's stuck out to me from my short eight years as a mom, its to expect the unexpected.

 Anything can happen at any time and it usually happens when you least want or expect it.

 When something happens during the happiest and most joyful time of year it's easy to get distracted and shut down.
 Your holiday preparations and to do list comes to a halt as you deal with the crisis at hand.
 But it doesn't have to be as dramatic or life-changing as you might believe it to be in the moment.

 5 Tips to Survive the Holidays with Less Stress

 1. Sleep.
 Getting at least 7 hours of sleep at night will help you make it through your day and your to-do list.
 It may be tempting to stay up late and try to get more done, but prioritizing sleep will leave you feeling better and help you more efficiently get things done.